 What are short-circuit analysis and relay selectivity

 Short-circuit analysis and relay selectivity studies are among the fundamental engineering studies for safe operation, equipment protection and energy continuity in electrical installations.
 Especially in industrial facilities, production lines, hospitals, data centers, shopping centers, hotels and large commercial buildings, it is difficult to ensure healthy operational safety without technically verifying which protection device will trip in which order during a fault.
-For related context, see Transformer Substation Design.
+For related context, see Electrical Engineering Service and Technical Consultancy.

 What is short-circuit analysis Short-circuit analysis is the process of calculating expected fault currents in fault scenarios such as three-phase short circuit, phase-to-ground, phase-to-phase and two-phase-to-ground faults that may occur in an electrical system.
 These calculations are made by taking transformer rating and impedance, grid short-circuit power, cable lengths and cross-sections, motor contributions, generator/SPP contributions and system topology into account.
-For related context, see Electrical Installation Periodic Inspection and Conformity Report.
+For related context, see Periodic Inspection and Periodic Examination Service.

 Relay selectivity and protection coordination

 What is relay selectivity study Relay selectivity (protection coordination) study is the setting and coordination work that ensures the protection device closest to the fault trips first in the event of a fault, while upstream protection devices operate only when necessary.
 The aim is to isolate only the faulty zone without de-energizing the entire facility.
-For related context, see Medium Voltage Project Design and Approval.
+For related context, see High Voltage Installations Engineering and Consultancy.

 Why are these studies critical

 Why are these studies important If the short-circuit level is calculated incorrectly, the selected circuit breaker or protection device may be insufficient during a fault.
 If selectivity is not performed correctly, the main circuit breaker may trip because of a small fault and the entire facility may be de-energized.
 This can lead to production loss, equipment damage, occupational safety risks and unplanned downtime costs.
-For related context, see Electrical Engineering Services and Technical Consultancy.
+For related context, see Electrical Contracting Services.

 Data collection and field verification